Pius Fire evacuation orders still active for Arizona wildfire

-Evacuation orders for Pius Fire northeast of Payson remain in effect 4 days later
+Crews gain containment for Pius Fire northeast of Payson, but evacuation orders remain

 (KTAR News Photo/Troy Barrett)

-PHOENIX – Evacuation orders for the Pius Fire in northern Arizona remained in effect Thursday, four days after they were issued.
+PHOENIX – Evacuation orders for the Pius Fire in northern Arizona remained in effect Friday morning, but crews were gaining containment of the incident.

-The fire was measured at 2,019 acres with no containment, but growth was slowing, according to the latest incident command report.
+The fire’s footprint was measured at 2,010 acres with 28% containment, according to the latest incident command report.

+It was about the same size with no containment on Thursday, and no further growth is expected.

 The Pius Fire started 20 miles northeast of Payson around 12:30 p.m.
 Monday.
 The cause is undetermined.